 The state of the system and ancilla qubits is now given as

 It is shown that the conclusive recognition between two nonorthogonal states relies on the existence of entanglement and discord in general case of RRA scheme \cite{Roa}.
-However, in the optimal case or with maximum recognized probability, only one side (``right'' side) discord (or dissonance) is presented \cite{bo1}.
+However, in the optimal case or with maximum recognized probability, only one side (``right'' side) discord (or dissonance) is nonzero \cite{bo1}.
 An interesting question is that what kinds of non-classical correlation can be regarded as a candidate for resource for the scheme in the optimal case?
 By the fact that the super quantum discord is always greater than or equal to the normal quantum discord and the equivalent condition given in Theorem \ref{thm:zeroSUPERdiscord}, we guess that the super quantum discord really catch the non-classical correlation of the RRA scheme on both side.

 In the following, we concentrate on the state (\ref{rho}) in zero ``left'' discord cases.
-Since ``right'' discord is always presented in the quantum system, and super discord is larger than normal discord, we have ``right'' super discord must be presented in the scheme.
-As is shown in \cite{bo1}, in the cases of the ``left'' discord disappears, the following three items must be satisfied: $\alpha$ is a real number, and $\alpha\geq 0$; $p_+=p_-=\frac{1}{2}$; $|\alpha_+|=|\alpha_-|=\sqrt{|\alpha|}=\sqrt{\alpha}$ and the case is indeed the optimal assisted state discrimination.
+Since ``right'' discord is always presented in the quantum system, and super discord is larger than normal discord, we have concluded that the ``right'' super discord must be nonzero in the scheme.
+As is shown in \cite{bo1}, in the cases when the ``left'' discord disappears, the following three items must be satisfied: $\alpha$ is a real number, and $\alpha\geq 0$; $p_+=p_-=\frac{1}{2}$; $|\alpha_+|=|\alpha_-|=\sqrt{|\alpha|}=\sqrt{\alpha}$ and the case is indeed the optimal assisted state discrimination.
 For convenience, we set $\alpha_+=c$ be a real number.
-Then the state $\rho$ in (\ref{rho}) reduced to
+Then the state $\rho$ in (\ref{rho}) is reduced to

 We use the weak measurement $P(x)\otimes I, P(-x)\otimes I$ to act the state $\rho_{c}$ in (\ref{rhoopt}), where $P(x), P(-x)$ is given by Eqs. \eqref{ea:P(x)} and \eqref{ea:P(-x)}, and $\pi_0=|\psi\rangle\langle\psi|,\pi_1=|\widetilde{\psi}\rangle\langle\widetilde{\psi}|$, $|\psi\rangle=\cos\theta|0\rangle+e^{i\varphi}\sin\theta|1\rangle$, $|\widetilde{\psi}\rangle=\sin\theta|0\rangle-e^{i\varphi}\cos\theta|1\rangle$.
 Then the weak ``left'' conditional entropy for this state is given by